A Complete Guide to the Working Holiday Visa in New Zealand

-British and Canadian passport holders on a 12-month working holiday visa can extend their working holiday visas for a further 11 months, making their working holiday visa valid for 23 months in total.
+British and Canadian passport holders on a 12-month working holiday visa can extend their visas for a further 11 months, making their working holiday visa valid for 23 months in total.
 Conditions are similar to that of the original working holiday visa, except UK passport holders can only work 12 out of the 23 months, and both Brits and Canadians will need to complete an immigration medical and chest x-ray.
 For more information, see:

 - How to Extend a Working Holiday Visa for UK Citizens

-- How to Extend a Working Holiday Visa for Canadian Backpackers
+- How to Extend a Working Holiday Visa for Canadian Citizens

 Extending Your Working Holiday Visa if You are From Other Countries on the Working Holiday Scheme

 Useful Links to Plan Your New Zealand Working Holiday

 That’s it for our complete guide to the New Zealand Working Holiday Visa, but we have “heaps” more information on how to plan your working holiday in New Zealand, from finding a job to finding a place to live.
 Check out these links for more information on the working holiday experience: